spotlightpa/poor-richard/content/news/2020-02-19-harrisburg-catholic-diocese-to-declare-bankruptcy-the-first-to-do-so-in-pa-under-weight-of-clergy-sex-abuse-claims.md

 And, said a lawyer for the diocese, it’s not likely to be the last.

-Citing the fallout from that probe and recent court decisions that opened new avenues for some victims with time-barred claims to sue, attorney Matt Haverstick said Harrisburg, like each of the state’s other eight Catholic dioceses, faces the prospect of potentially crushing court judgments that it will be unable to pay.
+Citing the fallout from that probe and recent court decisions that opened new avenues for some victims with time-barred claims to sue, attorney Matt Haverstick said Harrisburg, like each of the state’s eight other Catholic dioceses, faces the prospect of crushing court judgments that it will be unable to pay.

 “There is no capacity to take that kind of exposure,” Haverstick said in an interview with The Inquirer and Spotlight PA.
 “I think this is really the beginning — not just in Pennsylvania but across the country — of a wave of reorganizations spawned by … the economics of trying to maintain an organization in the face of catastrophic litigation.”